joimb9064/EAI_project_problems/VRPTW-ACO-python/README.md

 3) **Change the `file_path` Variable:** If you are going to run the code on your own computer, you need to change the `file_path` variable to the path where your `c101.txt` file is located.
-I suggest creating your own script name on this step.
+When running the code, it is recommended to create your own Python script file.
+Instead of using `example1.py`, create a new `.py` file in the same directory and write your code in that file.
+This will allow you to make modifications and run your own experiments without altering the original code.

+For instance, you might create a file named `my_script.py`.

 For example, your `main.py` script might contain the following lines:
 ```